PundarikakshNTripathi/Cognova-Amazon-ML-Challenge-2025/Documentation.md

 ## 5. Conclusion

 Our solution demonstrates the power of a production-ready multimodal ensemble with comprehensive MLOps integration.
-By implementing dual-optimized text pipelines (CPU/GPU), a heavily optimized VLM pipeline with batch processing and caching, and intelligent ensemble optimization using Optuna, we created a system that is not only highly accurate but also practical for real-world deployment.
+By implementing dual-optimized text pipelines (CPU/GPU), a fast and reliable CNN image pipeline (ResNet-50 + LightGBM) with FP16 feature caching, and intelligent ensemble optimization using Optuna, we created a system that is not only highly accurate but also practical for real-world deployment.

 Key achievements include:
 - **Performance**: State-of-the-art accuracy through intelligent multimodal fusion